 Subpart 5136.2 – Special Aspects of Contracting for Construction

 5136.201 Evaluation of contractor performance.

-(1) See 5142.1503-90 for the requirements to prepare contractor past performance evaluations on construction contracts.
+(1) See AFARS 5142.1503-90 for the requirements to prepare contractor past performance evaluations on construction contracts.

-(2) At a minimum, prepare the report (DD Form 2626, Performance Evaluation (Construction)) at the final acceptance of work.
-The contracting officer’s representative, or ordering officer if there is no contracting officer’s representative, must be responsible for monitoring contract performance.
+(2) At a minimum, prepare the report (DD Form 2626, Performance Evaluation (Construction)) at the final acceptance of work and include the signed copy in the contract file.
+The Contracting officer’s representative or ordering officer if there is no Contracting officer’s representative, must be responsible for monitoring contract performance.

 5136.2-90 Special procedures for job order contracts.

-Before awarding a job order contract, contracting officers must review all performance evaluations in the Contractor Performance Assessment Rating System on those offerors in range for award.
-Contracting officers may rely solely on the Contractor Performance Assessment Rating System database information in assessing past performance.
+Before awarding a job order contract, Contracting officers must review all performance evaluations in CPARS on those offerors in range for award.
+Contracting officers may rely solely on the CPARS database information in assessing past performance.

 5136.208 Concurrent performance of firm-fixed-price and other types of construction contracts.

 The head of the contracting activity may approve contracts with cost variation or cost adjustment features as described at FAR 36.208.
-See for further delegation.
+See Appendix GG for further delegation.

 5136.209 Construction contracts with architect-engineer firms.

 Subject to the resolution of organizational conflict of interest concerns, the Assistant Secretary of the Army (Acquisition, Logistics and Technology) may approve award of a construction contract to the firm that designed the project.
-See for further delegation.
+See Appendix GG for further delegation.

 5136.213 Special procedures for sealed bidding in construction contracting.